 Articles by Maya Johnson

-Maya Johnson has been working at CTV Montreal since 2005, where she began as an intern while studying journalism at Concordia University.
+Maya Johnson has been reporting for CTV Montreal since 2005, where she began as a summer intern while studying journalism at Concordia University.
 Within weeks, she made the leap from researching behind the scenes to reporting on air, at the age of 21 – becoming the youngest reporter in the newsroom.

-During her freelance days, Maya wrote for the West Island Chronicle.
-She still contributes to Montreal Community Contact, a bi-weekly newspaper serving the city’s Black and Caribbean community.
+During her freelance days, Maya wrote for the West Island Chronicle and the Montreal Community Contact, a bi-weekly newspaper serving the city’s Black and Caribbean community.

-Maya has covered breaking news across the province -- from the train derailment and explosion in Lac Megantic to the fatal fire that swept through a seniors' residence in L'Isle-Verte.
+Throughout her career, Maya has covered breaking news across her home province – from the train derailment and explosion in Lac Megantic to the plane crash that killed former MP and political analyst Jean Lapierre in Iles-de-la-Madeleine.
 She was also sent to Ottawa to cover the shootings on Parliament Hill in 2014.

-Maya loves spending quality time with family and friends, listening to a wide range of music, and travelling -- especially to Jamaica, her parents’ birthplace.
-She also enjoys a good read from her book club, collecting vinyl records and mixing music (mainly old-school reggae!) on her turntables.
+Maya loves spending quality time with family and friends, listening to a wide range of music, and travelling – especially to Jamaica, the birthplace of her parents.
+She also enjoys a good read, collecting vinyl records and DJing for fun – mainly old school reggae!